freenas/freenas-docs/userguide/sharing.rst

   is selected.

-Creating or editing an SMB share that uses a dataset with a `trivial Access Control List (ACL) <https://docs.oracle.com/cd/E19253-01/819-5461/gbace/index.html>`__ prompts to :ref:`configure the ACL <ACL Management>` for the shared dataset.
+Creating or editing an SMB share on a dataset with a `trivial Access Control List (ACL) <https://www.ixsystems.com/community/threads/methods-for-fine-tuning-samba-permissions.50739/>`__ prompts to :ref:`configure the ACL <ACL Management>` for the dataset.

 To view all active SMB connections and users, enter :command:`smbstatus` in the :ref:`Shell`.